Secondary Survey

 injury 2012, Sydney, Elsevier Australia

-Inspect the scalp.
+• Inspect the scalp.
 Look for any bleeding or lacerations.
 Do not probe the scalp and be cautious when examining as bone fragments and fractures may be present.
 Gently palpate for any depressions or irregularities in the skull.
 If a penetrating object remains lodged, do not remove it.

-Assess the ears for any bleeding or blood behind the tympanic membrane, as well as any cerebrospinal fluid (CSF) leak.
+• Assess the ears for any bleeding or blood behind the tympanic membrane, as well as any cerebrospinal fluid (CSF) leak.

-Check the nose for any deformities, bleeding, nasal septal haematoma or CSF leak.
+• Check the nose for any deformities, bleeding, nasal septal haematoma, or CSF leak.
 If a CSF leak is present, do not pack the nose; apply a bolster.
 To determine whether any clear fluid is CSF, the easiest method is to sample the fluid onto filter paper: if there is a formation of two rings (the ‘halo’ sign) this indicates the presence of CSF.
 Glucose should also be detected in the fluid, helping to differentiate it from mucus.

-Look in the mouth for any lacerations to the gums, lips, tongue or palate.
+• Look in the mouth for any lacerations to the gums, lips, tongue, or palate.

-Inspect the teeth, noting if any are loose, missing or fractured.
+• Inspect the teeth, noting if any are loose, missing or fractured.

-Test eye movements, vision and hearing.
+• Test vision, and hearing.

-Palpate the bony margins of the orbit, maxilla, nose and jaw.
+• Palpate the bony margins of the orbit, maxilla, nose, and jaw.

-Inspect the jaw for any pain or trismus.
+• Inspect the jaw for any pain or trismus.

 Neck

-Inspect the neck.
+• Inspect the neck.
 Ensure another colleague maintains manual in-line stabilisation while the hard collar is removed and throughout the examination.
 Cervical fractures are an increased risk in patients with a head injury.
 Replace the cervical collar after examination of the neck.

-Gently palpate the cervical vertebrae.
-Note any cervical spine pain, tenderness or deformity.
+• Gently palpate the cervical vertebrae.
+Note any cervical spine pain, tenderness, or deformity.

-Check the soft tissues for bruising, pain and tenderness.
+• Check the soft tissues for bruising, pain, and tenderness.

-Complete the examination of the neck by observing the neck veins for distension and by palpating the trachea and the carotid pulse; note any tracheal deviation or crepitus.
+• Complete the examination of the neck by observing the neck veins for distension and by palpating the trachea and the carotid pulse; note any tracheal deviation or crepitus.

-The patient will need to be log rolled to complete the examination.
+• The patient will need to be log rolled to complete the examination.
 This can be combined with the back examination.

 Chest

-Inspect the chest, observing movements.
-Look for any bruising, lacerations, penetrating injury or tenderness.
+• Inspect the chest, observing movements.
+Look for any bruising, lacerations, penetrating injury, or tenderness.

-Palpate for clavicle or rib tenderness.
+• Palpate for clavicle or rib tenderness.

-Check the heart sounds: apex beat and the presence and quality of heart sounds.
+• Check the heart sounds: apex beat and the presence and quality of heart sounds.

 Abdomen

-Inspect the abdomen.
-Palpate for areas of tenderness, especially over the liver, spleen, kidneys and bladder.
-Look for any bruising, lacerations or penetrating injuries.
+• Inspect the abdomen.
+Palpate for areas of tenderness, especially over the liver, spleen, kidneys, and bladder.
+Look for any bruising, lacerations, or penetrating injuries.

-Inspect the perineum and external genitalia.
+• Inspect the perineum and external genitalia.

 Limbs

-Note any inequalities with limb response to stimulation and document these findings.
+• Note any inequalities with limb response to stimulation and document these findings.

-Inspect all the limbs and joints; palpate for bony and soft-tissue tenderness and check joint movements, stability and muscular power.
+• Inspect all the limbs and joints; palpate for bony and soft-tissue tenderness and check joint movements, stability, and muscular power.
 Note any bruising, lacerations, muscle, and nerve or tendon damage.
-Look for any deformities, penetrating injuries or open fractures.
+Look for any deformities, penetrating injuries, or open fractures.

-Examine sensory and motor function of any nerve roots or peripheral nerves that may have been injured.
+• Examine sensory and motor function of any nerve roots or peripheral nerves that may have been injured.

 Top of page